-- 14.1 The tenant must always pay the rent and other compensations by means of a direct debit order and in advance prior to or on the first day of every month at the latest into the bank account of the landlord as stated in of the rental agreement.
-In case of non-payment, the tenant shall be in default with regard to the relevant instalment as from the second day of the month. - 14.2 With regard to compliance with the payment obligation, the tenant shall refrain from claiming any discount, suspension or settlement, unless the court authorised him thereto or (semi-) mandatory law provides the authority to settle or suspend. - 14.3 The tenant is not entitled to dissolve the rental agreement in an extrajudicial manner, whether or not partially and/or temporarily, and/or temporarily. - 14.4 By signing the rental agreement, the tenant explicitly, unconditionally and irrevocably grants his employer and/or benefits agencies, his debt counsellors, the Dutch Credit Registration Office at Tiel and his administrator permission to make any and all relevant details with regard to his financial situation available to the landlord at the latter's request thereto in the case where the tenant fails to comply with his payment obligations in respect of the landlord despite demand thereto. - 14.5 In the case of rent arrears, the landlord will in derogation of the provisions of section 6:43.1 of the Dutch Civil Code be authorised to attribute payments of the tenant firstly to the costs incurred and interest, and subsequently to the earliest outstanding rent instalments, regardless of the payment reference indicated by the tenant or the landlord.
+- 14.1 The Tenant must always pay the rent and other compensations by means of a direct debit order and in advance prior to or on the first day of every month at the latest into the bank account of the Landlord as stated in of the rental agreement.
+In case of non-payment, the Tenant shall be in default with regard to the relevant instalment as from the second day of the month. - 14.2 With regard to compliance with the payment obligation, the Tenant shall refrain from claiming any discount, suspension or settlement, unless the court authorised him thereto or (semi-) mandatory law provides the authority to settle or suspend. - 14.3 By signing the rental agreement, the Tenant explicitly, unconditionally and irrevocably grants his employer and/or benefits agencies, his debt counsellors, the Dutch Credit Registration Office at Tiel and his administrator permission to make any and all relevant details with regard to his financial situation available to the Landlord at the latter's request in the case where the Tenant fails to comply with his payment obligations in respect of the Landlord despite demand thereto.

-14.6 Section 6:50 of the Dutch Civil Code does not apply.
+- 14.4 In the case of rent arrears, the Landlord will in derogation of the provisions of section 6:43.1 of the Dutch Civil Code be authorised to attribute payments of the Tenant firstly to the costs incurred and interest, and subsequently to the earliest outstanding rent instalments, regardless of the payment reference indicated by the Tenant or the Landlord. - 14.5 Section 6:50 of the Dutch Civil Code does not apply.